Location – Mols Parking

 Photography – Eline Baggen

-Breda artist Rutger Termohlen depicts people, animals and a combination of both.
+Artist Rutger Termohlen (NL) depicts people, animals and a combination of both.
 His work is dynamic and with rich contrasts in colour and theme: from love to death, from light to dark.
-Van der Sluijs added dreamy details, Super A mostly makes both animal and human portraits.
+Collin van der Sluijs (NL) added dreamy details and Super A (NL) mostly made both animal and human portraits.